thearticulatemagazine/vol1/content/posts/academic-burnout.md

 ## How to help yourself?

-- Seek help: It's crucial to let all your thoughts out.
+- **Seek help**: It's crucial to let all your thoughts out.
 Speak with a school psychologist, mental health advisor, guidance counsellor, or other specialist.
 You could also get help from your pals, parents, and professors.
-- Don’t overlook:  There are moments when we believe the stress is normal or that we are missing in some way and are not strong enough to handle it, at which point the downward cycle of negative thinking starts.
+- **Don’t overlook**:  There are moments when we believe the stress is normal or that we are missing in some way and are not strong enough to handle it, at which point the downward cycle of negative thinking starts.
 If you continue pushing yourselves and don't get treatment, academic burnout will only intensify.
-- Handle Anxiety: Reduce your stressors and make significant changes to stop the burnout.
+- **Handle Anxiety**: Reduce your stressors and make significant changes to curb the burnout.
 Set aside time for yourself so that you can relax and reduce your stress.
-- Change your routine: Practice mindful breathing, eating, and socialising to make significant changes.
-Think about taking quick meditation breaks during the day.
+- **Change your routine**: Practice mindful breathing, eating, and socialising to make significant changes.
+Think about taking quick intermittent meditation breaks during the day.

-To sum up, academic burnout is a condition that can be addressed by oneself if the right actions are taken.
-You can get out of a rut by soliciting assistance from mates, teachers, family, and colleagues, but you ought to go for professional assistance if you feel that you can't get through burnout on your own.
+In short, academic burnout is a condition that can be addressed by oneself if the right actions are taken.
+You can get out of a rut by soliciting assistance from mates, teachers, family, and colleagues, but you’re ought to go for professional assistance if you feel that you can't get through burnout on your own.